 And since taking the course, I have managed to bag these beauties myself:

-The backlink building strategies taught are another thing I love about the SSSEO course.
-And definitely something that should be covered in any SEO course worth its weight.
+The backlink-building strategies taught are another thing I love about the SSSEO course.
+And definitely, something that should be covered in any SEO course is worth its weight.

 First and foremost Mike has gone above and beyond to make the fairly arduous process of keyword research as painless as possible.
 He includes within the price of the course:

 - Custom spreadsheet merging tool (a massive timesaver)

 - Trello course roadmap

 - Custom blog analytics dashboard (Pinterest and Google SEO data in one place)

 Any great educational course wouldn’t be complete without a few bonuses.
 After all, it’s a great marketing ploy to drive sales.
 And I really don’t mind it being done, as long as the bonuses add value and are not just thrown in to beef up the content.